iMi-digital/laravel-request-logger/README.md

 Logs Requests for Laravel 5 Projects
 ===================================================================

-This module adds Log requests for following data:
+This module logs requests for following data to a database table.

 * method
 * path
 * ip